 - Go to "Apps and Websites and click on the "Apps, Websites and Games" link under "Preferences."

 - Edit your listed apps and websites as you choose on the next screen.

 Once you have a Facebook account set up, instead of entering your email or phone number and password to login, you can simply click on your profile picture which will be on the left hand of the screen on desktop and mobile devices.
 In fact you can have multiple accounts set up and each person's profile picture will appear and all they need to do is click, or tap, on their profile picture to log in.
 Note that you can also login as another person using the regular sign in area if you have their login information.

 Problems Signing Signing In

-That's it, folks.
-You're now a permanent member of the Facebook club.
-You can chat with old high school friends, reunite with former lovers, look up teachers and make new friends based on your interests.
-Plus, you now have the option to instantly sign up with a plethora of sites, ranging from news sites like CNN to other social networks like GetGlue.
+Congratulations, you're now a member of the Facebook.
+You can chat with old high school friends, look up teachers and make new friends based on your interests.
+Plus, you now have the option to sign up instantly with a plethora of sites, ranging from news sites like CNN to other social networks and even dating sites.
 So close this window and get to work building your new online life!